Cliefden Caves: Scientific value

-Some of the sediments at Cliefden Caves, particularly the laminated muds are quite unlike those other NSW caves.
+Some of the sediments at Cliefden Caves, particularly the laminated muds are quite unlike those of other NSW caves.
 They contain unusual minerals and an important record of past environments.
 Deposits of fossil bones occur in several caves, but have been little studied.
 Molnar et al. identified a Ghost Bat tooth from Cliefden making Cliefden Caves one of the most southerly locations for this genus, now restricted to warmer parts of Australia with a minimum January temperature above 20 degrees.

-Unlike the fossil sites, there has been little recent scientific research on Cliefden Caves, mainly due to a shortage funding and of cave science specialists.
+Unlike the fossil sites, there has been little recent scientific research on Cliefden Caves, mainly due to a shortage of funding and of cave science specialists.
 The caves have great research potential, particularly in relation to the determination of past climates and hydrological conditions.

 The construction of a dam at the Needles Gap site on the Belubula River will completely flood most of the caves, destroying their heritage value and preventing future study.
 Other dam sites called Cranky Rock and Cranky Rock Alternate also affect the Cliefden area.